Football chant: International spread

 As the sport of football spread to other countries, so did its associated fan culture of football chants.
 Many countries, however, have developed their own tradition of football songs and chants; for example, most Italian clubs have their own official hymns, often written specially for the club by a prominent singer or composer who is a fan of the club.
-Many countries also have football chants dating from the early part of the 20th century, and football chants created in different countries may be specific to the local culture.
+Many countries also have football chants dating from the early part of the 20th century, and clubs such as Real Madrid may have an official club song as early as 1903.
+Football chants created in different countries may be specific to the local culture.
 Hand-clapping chants were popular in South American countries such as Brazil before it spread to other countries.
 Some chants originated from other sports; for example, the "two, four, six, eight!" chant that was used for sports in the United States from the early 20th century was adopted by football fans in the UK in the 1950s.
 The "Olé" chant from bullfighting is believed to be first used in Brazil for Garrincha in 1958, and one version of the "Olé, Olé, Olé" chant was first heard at a league game in Spain in 1982, while another version quickly spread around Europe in 1986 and became widely popular around the world.
+In Italy, the development of the ultra fan culture with their passionate theatrical display of support including choreographed singing and chanting conducted by a leader has also been influential in many other countries.

 As football fans travel to other countries on away international matches, and international broadcasts of football matches are common, fans from around the world often picked up chants from other clubs and countries, and some chants spread in an organic manner and become popular internationally.
 An example is the chant based on "Seven Nation Army" by The White Stripes – it was first adopted by fans of Belgian Club Brugge KV in 2003, their chant was then picked by Italian fans, and it was made an unofficial anthem for the Italy national football team in the 2006 FIFA World Cup, following which it spread to other football clubs around the world as well as beyond football into other sports and events.